emrecanduran/Bike-Rental-Regression-Models/README.md

 *    **Deployment**: plan deployment; plan monitoring and maintenance; produce final report; review project (deployment was not required for this project)

 [Reference](https://github.com/mbenetti/CRISP-DM-Rossmann/blob/master/README.md)

+### **Overview**
+<p>The customer whishes to build a model to predict everyday at 15h00 the total number of bikes they will rent the following day.
+This will allow them not only to better allocate staff resources, but also to define their daily marketing budget in social media which is their principal form of advertisement.</p>

+### Model building

+<p>To achieve the objective, it is followed a systematic approach, CRISP-DM, that involves several stages.
+It is started by preparing the data, cleaning, and organizing it for analysis.
+Next, perform exploratory data analysis (EDA) to gain insights into the dataset and identify any patterns or trends.
+Once I have a thorough understanding of the data, it is proceed to train and evaluate predictive models using 4 different machine learning techniques with their best parameters such as: <p>

+- Random Forest Regressor
+- XGBoost
+- GradientBoosting
+- Lasso Regression

+I tried to explore various models from different families, including bagging techniques like RandomForestRegressor, boosting methods such as XGBoost and GradientBoosting, as well as Lasso Regression.